Become A FOSTER

 What does fostering a dog involve?

-When you foster, you agree to take a homeless dog into your home and give him or her love, care and attention, either for a predetermined period of time or until the dog is adopted.
+When you foster, you agree to take a dog in need into your home and give them the love, care and attention, either for a predetermined period of time or until the dog is adopted.

 Why do adoption foster homes?